 Teen Rec Membership

-Cora Putnam Hale stated her wishes for the youth of the community to always have a place at the Social Center when she founded the organization in 1939.
-She believed that the Center could and should be a place that might help teens become good citizens of the future.
-What better way to honor her legacy than extending the privileges of her generosity and forethought to our neighbors as our communities move toward securing a better future for education together.
+Cora Putnam Hale wished for the youth of the community to always have a place at the Social Center when she founded the organization in 1939.
+She believed that the Center should be a place that might help teens become good citizens of the future.

-Members must be residents of the Boquet Valley Central School District and be between the ages of 12 and 18.
+Members must be residents of the Boquet Valley Central School District, enrolled in school or home school, and be between the ages of 12 and 19.

 To become a member, you must schedule an interview with the director.
 It takes about 15 minutes.
 We review our policies and rules, and ask the member and their parent or legal guardian to sign our contract as proof that you both understand them.
 A parent or legal guardian MUST be present at the interview.
 Membership costs nothing.

 Play pool, ping pong, basketball, gaga ball, badminton, pickleball, flag football, yard games, soccer, tennis, board games and video games; watch movies; help prepare snacks; and have fun hanging out with friends.

 Other activities and trips are scheduled throughout the year, like holiday parties, tournaments, pizza nights, trips, and more.
 See the Teen Rec Events page for details and the calendars on our homepage for upcoming dates.

 Teen hours* during the school year (September through June):